• Home >

 Our Beginning

 A new president, Dr. Frederick S. Humphries, came to Tennessee State University in 1975; shortly after his arrival, many faculty committees were established.
 One such committee was a small university-wide Research Committee whose duty was to work with Dr. Calvin Atchison, Sr., the vice president of Research and Sponsored Programs.
 The committee mainly reviewed proposals before they were submitted to an agency for funding.
-Dr. Rubye Torrey, who had received a continuation grant from the Atomic Energy Commission (in year 5+), was chosen to represent the College of Arts and Sciences on the university-wide committee.
+Dr. Rubye Torrey, a double graduate of TSU from Sweetwater, TN, who had received a continuation grant from the Atomic Energy Commission (in year 5+), was chosen to represent the College of Arts and Sciences on the university-wide committee.
 Dr. Robert I. Hudson, then Dean of the College of Arts and Sciences, asked Dr. Torrey to establish and chair such a committee for the College of Arts and Sciences.
 The following faculty made up the committee: Dr. Richard Hogg, Biological Sciences; Dr. Jacqueline Martin, Biological Sciences; Dr. Harold Mitchell, Speech Therapy; Dr. Ernest Rhodes, Social Sciences; and Dr. Rubye P. Torrey, Physical Sciences and chair of the committee.

 Dr. Rubye Torrey